apache/shenyu-website/content/en/projects/shenyu/dubbo-proxy/index.md

         "data": "Param binding error."
     }
     ```

-## Let's break down this process: http --> gateway --> dubbo provider
+## Http --> Gateway --> Dubbo Provider

-* It basically switches from HTTP request to Dubbo protocol, then invoke Dubbo service and return to the result.
+It basically switches from HTTP request to Dubbo protocol, then invoke Dubbo service and return to the result.
-* Two things need to notice after intgeration with gateway, one is the added annoation `@ShenyuDubboClient`, another is a path used to speicify the request path.
+Two things need to notice after intgeration with gateway, one is the added annoation `@ShenyuDubboClient`, another is a path used to speicify the request path.
-* And you added a config value of `contextPath`.
+And you added a config value of `contextPath`.

-* If you still remember, then we can start.
-* If you have a function like this, the config value in contextPath is `/dubbo`
+If you have a function like this, the config value in contextPath is `/dubbo`

 ```java
     @Override